Take Another Picture

 Take Another Picture is the second album by the band Quarterflash.
 It was released in 1983 by Geffen Records and features the single, "Take Me to Heart," which reached No. 14 on the US Billboard Hot 100.
 It also hit No. 6 on the Billboard Album Rock Tracks chart and No. 28 Adult Contemporary.
 The title track became the follow-up single, which reached No. 58 on the Hot 100.

 Track listing

-All songs written by Marv Ross, except for where noted.
+All lyrics and music written by Marv Ross, except where noted.
+All lead vocals by Rindy Ross except where noted.